Lotus Root Curry with Gravy

 Kamal Kakari ki Rasedar Sabji

 Lotus roots or kamal kakri are eaten all over Asia.
 In north India, they are cooked either in a Curry Sauce or like a Soohki Bhaji.
 Some enterprising cooks even stuff the lotus root canals with meat or spices and then cook them whole, in an oven.
 They can also be added to various meat curries or grated and made into Vegetable Koftas.
 If buying fresh, select the ones with both ends unbroken, as the broken ones often have a lot of mud and rubbish inside.
-Tinned ones are also very good, but the flavour is not the as good as that of fresh ones.
-Serves 4
+Tinned ones are also okay, but the flavour is not the as good as that of fresh ones.

 2 medium or 1 large potato, peeled and cut into 4-6 pieces each